jbsparrow/CyberDropDownloader/README.md

 See the [list of supported sites](https://script-ware.gitbook.io/cyberdrop-dl/reference/supported-websites) on the official wiki

-## Quickstart
+## Getting Started

-Follow the [quickstart guide](https://script-ware.gitbook.io/cyberdrop-dl/quick-start) for instructions on how to install and configure Cyberdrop-DL
+Follow the [getting-started guide](https://script-ware.gitbook.io/cyberdrop-dl/getting-started) for instructions on how to install and configure Cyberdrop-DL

 ## Contributing